Maybrook Trailway

 Maybrook Trailway Description

-The trail is paved and generally flat, making accessible to a wide range of users, including walkers, cyclists, skaters, cross-country skiers and snowshoers.
-The trail delivers on attractive scenery and storied railroad history of the Hudson Valley, running through woodlands, along picturesque lakes and across iron truss bridges.
+The Maybrook Trailway is paved and generally flat, making it accessible to a wide range of users, including walkers, cyclists, skaters, cross-country skiers, and snowshoers.
+The trail delivers attractive scenery and the storied railroad history of the Hudson Valley, running through woodlands, along picturesque lakes, and across iron truss bridges.
 In Hopewell Junction, the trail ends at the Hopewell Depot, standing since 1873, which now houses a museum and historical photo gallery.

 Parking and Trail Access